Updated September 19, 2021. The article was updated to correct minor grammatical errors and for formatting.

-The contract provisions couldn’t look any better:
+The provisions of the contracts couldn’t look any better:

 - $ 300,000 annual salary guarantee

 - phased out beyond 15 months to full productivity remuneration

 - 3.5 weeks annual vacation

 - 2 weeks annual sick time

 But before signing the dotted line, take the contract home, read it carefully and understand it.
 Equally importantly, get to know the people behind it.

 For many doctors soon to complete their residencies, one final round of interviewing is underway.
 This time, unlike prior interviews, it is an audition for your job post-residency, in your chosen profession.
 Finally!
 However, there are some important basics you should capture in your psyche as you venture into this uncharted territory: know thy prospective employer, and know thy contract.
 For purposes of illustration, we shall regard the prospective employer as synonymous with a prospective partnership.

 Knowing thy prospective employers is a must.
 The interview trail is the time you get to check them out initially.
 This process is like courting.
 Naturally, you are anxious to see and get to know them beyond the print of their brochure; as much as they are anxious to get to know you beyond the print in your CV.
 Have your feelers out just as they have theirs out for you.